 Here are some tips I picked up from my time in London for dining out, travelling around and – my personal favourite – visiting the West End.

-Food can be an expensive way to socialise so I always recommend staying at home and cooking for each other.
-However, If you must eat out then at least check out these two cards that will reduce your bill at certain restaurants.
+Food can be expensive to socialise, so I always recommend staying at home and cooking for each other.
+However, If you must eat out, then at least check out these two cards that will reduce your bill at certain restaurants.

-- Get a Taste Card for all your meals out.
-They run offers where it’s free for 30days or it’s £1 for the first 3 months so get one, see if you use it and make a reminder to cancel it a week before it runs out.
-If you forget, it’s still only £40 a year, which – if you eat out a lot – will save you that many times over.
-The Taste Card gets you 241 on main meals, or 50% of your bill or other offers depending on the restaurant and day of the week.
+Get a Taste Card for all your meals out.
+They run offers where it’s free for 30 days or it’s £1 for the first 3 months, so get one, see if you use it and make a reminder to cancel it a week before it runs out.
+If you forget, it’s still only £40 a year, which will save you that many times over if you eat out a lot.
+The Taste Card gets you 241 on main meals or 50% of your bill or other offers depending on the restaurant and day of the week.

-Obviously the number one tip is to walk as much as possible which will be great for your heart and good for your wallet.
-However, here are a few more tips to help you keep the pennies down when traveling around London.
+Obviously, the number one tip is to walk as much as possible, which will be great for your heart and good for your wallet.
+However, here are a few more tips to help you keep the pennies down when travelling around London.

-If you must visit the tourist hot spots then there are ways you can do them for less and enjoy London on a budget.
-Also, I recommend going weekdays as much as possible – it won’t effect the price you pay but the less tourists, the more enjoyment you’ll have whilst you’re there.
+If you must visit the tourist hot spots, there are ways to do them for less and enjoy London on a budget.
+Also, I recommend going on weekdays as much as possible – it won’t affect the price you pay but the fewer tourists, the more enjoyment you’ll have whilst you’re there.

 Save with Kelloggs

-Until 2019, Kelloggs are running are promotion where if you take a cut out voucher from some of their cereal boxes to an attraction you can get 241 on adult tickets to a lot of the main tourist attractions.
-When I took mine with my partner he was embarrassed I was holding a piece of cardboard however he relaxed when everyone in line had one.
+Until 2019, Kellogg’s is running a promotion where if you take a cut-out voucher from some of their cereal boxes to an attraction, you can get 241 on adult tickets to a lot of the main tourist attractions.
+When I took mine with my partner, he was embarrassed I was holding a piece of cardboard; however, he relaxed when everyone in line had one.

 Another way to get into London’s attractions for less is to buy a train ticket.
 On the back of national rail tickets into London, there are often 241 offers to get you into any of the big attractions in London.
 There are some short routes that technically count as coming into London – such as Waterloo East to Charing Cross which will cost you just £2 – which will get you a free ticket.

-There are plenty of ways to spend nothing on an activity in London whether it’s for a first date or catching up with a friend.
+There are plenty of ways to spend nothing on an activity in London, whether for a first date or catching up with a friend.

 Learn in the Museums

-One of my favourite things to do with a friend is go to a market, grab some fresh food and go sit in a park together.
-Here’s a list of my favourite markets in London which are all free and great to wander around:
+One of my favourite things to do with a friend is to go to a market, grab some fresh food and go sit in a park together.
+Here’s a list of my favourite markets in London, which are all free and great to wander around:

 Chill in the Parks

-Without a doubt I will always recommend Hyde Park above all others as it’s so large and there’s always different little nooks to explore.
-However be sure to check out these too:
+Without a doubt, I will always recommend Hyde Park above all others as it’s so large, and there are always different little nooks to explore.
+However, be sure to check out these too:

-As a personal note, I love the Sky Garden if you’re looking for a great free activity.
-The views are better that the London Eye as it’s higher up and it’s absolutely free.
-All you have to do is book a time to go as I believe there are restrictions on how many they let up at once.
+On a personal note, I love the Sky Garden if you’re looking for a great free activity.
+The views are better than the London Eye as it’s higher up and it’s absolutely free.
+All you have to do is book a time to go, as I believe there are restrictions on how many they let up at once.

-London is an extremely expensive city however it doesn’t have to be – you can live and socialise in London on a budget.
-I was able to go on first dates, catch up with friends or take my family around the city for free or cheap with a little researching and refusing to pay the full price.
+London is an extremely expensive city; however, it doesn’t have to be – you can live and socialise in London on a budget.
+I was able to go on first dates, catch up with friends or take my family around the city for free or cheap with a little research and refusing to pay the full price.